Continual Learning as Computationally Constrained Reinforcement Learning: An Objective for Continual Learning

 \subsection{Computational Constraints}

-Traditional machine learning paradigms such as supervised learning make use of fixed training datasets.
-A continual learning agent, on the other hand, processes endless data stream.
-An agent with bounded computational resources, regardless of scale, cannot afford to query every data point in its history $H_t$ at each time step because this dataset grows indefinitely.
+\henrik{A continual learning agent processes an endless data stream.} An agent with bounded computational resources, regardless of scale, cannot afford to query every data point in its history $H_t$ at each timestep because this dataset grows indefinitely.
 Instead, such an agent must act based on a more concise representation of historical information.
 In complex environments, this representation will generally forgo knowledge, some of which could have been used given greater computational resources.
 The notion that more compute ought to always be helpful in complex environments may be intuitively obvious.
-Nevertheless, it is worth pointing out corroboration by extensive empirical evidence from training large models on text corpi, where performance improves steadily along the range of feasible compute budgets \citep{Brown202Language,hoffmann2022training,rae2022scaling,smith2022using,thoppilan2022lamda}.
+Nevertheless, it is worth pointing out corroboration by extensive empirical evidence from training large models on text corpi, where performance improves steadily along the range of feasible compute budgets \citep{Brown202Language,hoffmann2022training,rae2022scaling,smith2022using,thoppilan2022lamda}. \henrik{Note that if data is limited, more computation will likely come with significant diminishing returns; that is, after some point, additional computational resources add very little benefit.
+In this monograph, we have in mind very complex environments where data is abundant relative to the complexity of the agent.}